 Where there is a danger to life, emergency services will be called in the first instance and the child may be transported to hospital, which may occur before parents have been updated.
 If a student needs to be taken to hospital during the school day, staff will stay with the student until the parent arrives or accompany the student to hospital by ambulance if the parent cannot attend immediately.

-Parents will be updated as soon as is practicable and safe and will be asked to attend in order to relieve school staff and to take over decisions regarding consent to medical treatment.
+Parents will be updated as soon as is practicable and safe and will be asked to attend in order to support their child and to take over decisions regarding consent to medical treatment.

-9. Training
+10. Training

 Staff who are responsible for supporting students with medical needs will receive suitable and sufficient training to do so.
+The training will be identified during the development and/or review of student IHPs.
 These staff will be included in meetings where this is discussed.